Gunge: 1960s

-1970–1979
+1970s

 The UK Saturday morning children's show Tiswas used the concept of gunge in abundance.
 Having already established messy slapstick humour through custard pies and buckets of water being thrown over presenters and guests, Tiswas had taken to locking up adult volunteers into a cage.
 Once inside the cage, the inhabitants would normally be soaked with buckets of water at random points in the show.
-Where gunge became involved, was thanks to the tin bath perched on top the Cage.
+Where gunge became involved, was thanks to the tin bath perched on top of the Cage.
 Through a handle, this tub could be tilted, dropping its messy contents onto the people below, While famous for its custard pie humour, it would not be unusual for Tiswas to have buckets of food and imitation mud/horse manure poured over people.
 Custard and baked beans were popular choices.